 Get personal with your customers:

 Simple check-ups once or twice a year with customers via email, phone or text can give you a great advantage over other workshops.

 Give the car a quick clean:

 This is as basic as giving the car a quick hose or vacuum.
-The majority of workshops do not provide cleaning to their customers which means you can capitalise and provide a wow factor.
+The majority of workshops do not provide a cleaning to customer cars which means you can capitalise and provide a point of difference.